Visit Winchester Science Centre

 What's on?

-The Lunar Experience
+The Lunar Experience (until 19th April)

 Step into Lunar and uncover the mysteries of Earth’s closest neighbour!
 Guided by our Inspirers, your journey begins with a warm welcome beneath a glowing Moon.
 Explore how our lunar companion was born from a colossal cosmic collision, discover its sparkling surface, and learn how its gravity shapes life on Earth.